bitcoindevkit/bitcoindevkit.org/content/blog/2021/descriptor_based_paper_wallet.md

 ## About paper wallets

-Paper wallets have a lot of drawbacks, as explained in the [paper wallet Wikipedia article], as always, do your own research before deciding to use it with mainnet bitcoins.
+Paper wallets have a lot of drawbacks, as explained in the [paper wallet Wiki article], as always, do your own research before deciding to use it with mainnet bitcoins.
 In this post we will only be using testnet coins.

 ## Descriptors